brannow/teamspeak_updater/README.md

 * php-bz2
 * php-curl

-run teamspeak with its own user.
+required and best practice: run teamspeak with a dedicated teamspeak user.

 ## configuration